buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ability for an exchange structure, written against a new release of a specification, to still be readable by an application supporting a previous version

-Note 1 to entry:  The reading application should not lose functionality provided by the earlier version of the standard.
+Note 1 to entry:  The reading application should not lose functionality provided by the earlier version of this document.

-Note 2 to entry:  Forward compatibility may not be considered explicitly in development of this standard but seen as a desirable property where possible.
+Note 2 to entry:  Forward compatibility may not be considered explicitly in development of this document but seen as a desirable property where possible.

 ### concepts